 It also helps relieve pain in the neck and back.

-As I said earlier, it’s better to learn any exercise routine from a teacher instead of watching it on YouTube and following it, especially if you have a health condition.
+Yoga is the best way to ease pain and discomfort, be it menstrual or any other.
+And, it’s better to learn the exercise routine from a teacher instead of watching it on YouTube and following it, especially if you have a health condition.
 You never know what pose might hurt you, or worsen a health condition.

-Practice yoga, make it a part of your life and reap its benefits!
+Practice yoga, and make it a part of your life to reap its benefits in the long run.

 Pin it for later!